xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 of the large number of distributed network protocols involved which increases operational complexity.

-Compass Metro Fabric (CMF) design introduces an SDN-ready architecture which evolves traditional Metro network design towards an SDN enabled, programmable network capable of delivering all services (Residential, Business, 5G Mobile Backhauling, Video, IoT) on the premise of
+Compass Converged SDN Transport (CMF) design introduces an SDN-ready architecture which evolves traditional Metro network design towards an SDN enabled, programmable network capable of delivering all services (Residential, Business, 5G Mobile Backhauling, Video, IoT) on the premise of